Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Introduction

-\item A new {\bf methodology} to quantify the tolerance of applications to memory errors.
+\item A new {\bf methodology} to quantify the tolerance of applications \chI{and their memory regions} to memory errors.
 Our approach measures the effect of memory errors on application correctness and quantifies an application's ability to mask or recover from memory errors.

 \item A comprehensive {\bf characterization} of the memory error tolerance of three data-intensive workloads: an interactive web search application~\cite{luodsn14, Reddi10}, an in-memory key--value store~\cite{luodsn14, memcached}, and a graph mining framework~\cite{luodsn14, graphlab}.
-We find that there exists an order of magnitude difference in memory error tolerance across these three applications.
+We find that there exists an order of magnitude difference in memory error tolerance across these three applications. \chI{We also find that there exists an order of magnitude difference in memory error tolerance across different memory regions of each application.}